bocinsky/guedesbocinsky2018/README.md

 ### Running the analysis

+There are three ways to run the analysis:

+  - **Running from within *R*** — Do this if your goal is to explore how we developed the model, or to change parameters.
+  - **Running from the terminal** — Do this if your goal is just to reproduce the output on your local machine/environment.
+  - **Running from the Docker** — Do this if your goal is to reproduce our results precisely, using a custom-build and pre-tested environment.

+#### A note on run time

+This analysis has been designed to take advantage of modern multi-core or multi-CPU computer architectures.
+By default, it will run on two cores—i.e., sections of the code will run in parallel approximately twice as fast as on a single core.
+The analysis also consumes quite a bit of memory.
+On two (relatively high-speed) cores, run-time of the entire analysis is **approximately 12 hours**.
+This can be sortened dramatically by running with a higher number of cores/processors and amount of memory, if available.

 #### Running the analysis from within *R*

 **This is what most users will want want to run if your goal is to explore how we developed the model, or to change parameters.** Be sure that you have a working version of *R* installed (\>= 3.4.4) and the [RStudio development environment](https://www.rstudio.com/products/rstudio/download/).